 There are several medications (pharmacotherapies) used to treat problems with alcohol, tobacco and other drugs.
 These pharmacotherapies can be prescribed for a short, medium or long-term duration, depending on the person’s goals.

-Only episodes where pharmacotherapy was either an additional treatment, or where it was the main treatment with an additional treatment provided, are included in the AODTS NMDS.
+In the AODTS NMDS, only episodes where pharmacotherapy was either an additional treatment, or where it was the main treatment with an additional treatment provided, are included.
 Episodes where pharmacotherapy was the main treatment only and no additional treatment was provided are excluded.
-Pharmacotherapy is only available to clients receiving treatment for their own drug use.
+Pharmacotherapy is only available to people receiving treatment for their own drug use.
 As most pharmacotherapy services are outside the scope of the AODTS NMDS, the data presented here are a substantial under‑representation.

-For services that were in scope of the AODTS NMDS in 2019–20:
+For services that were in scope of the AODTS NMDS in 2020–21:

-In 2019–20, for clients whose main treatment was pharmacotherapy:
+In 2020–21, for clients whose main treatment was pharmacotherapy: